stevegt/grid-cli/v2/doc/203-prior.md

 - **Key Example**: Bitcoin's blockchain.
     - **Details**: Each block contains a hash of the previous block's header.
 This sequence of hashes creates a secure and immutable chain of data, ensuring the integrity and chronological order of transactions.
+    - **Completion Mechanism**: Blockchain builds the sequence at the end of the chain.

 ### Markov Chains
 Markov chains model sequences of states with probabilities.
 They are used in various applications for predicting sequences based on the current state and historical data.